Radiquum/AniX/DEPLOYMENT.md

     ![netlify project name](./docs/deploy/netlify_project_name.png)

-7. (optional) Add variables to use your own player:
+7. (optional) Add variables to use your own player and/or api-proxy:

    - NEXT_PUBLIC_PLAYER_PARSER_URL
+   - NEXT_PUBLIC_API_URL

-    Use the ones you received if you deployed [anix-player-parsers](./player-parsers/README.md)
+    Use the ones you received if you deployed [anix-player-parsers](./player-parsers/README.md) and/or [anix-api-prox](./api-prox/README.md)

     1. ![alt text](./docs/deploy/netlify_env_1.png)